Be a Water Watcher

 - Moving tables, chairs and planters away from pool fence so they cannot be used for climbing over the fence.

 Visit the Southern Nevada Pool Code webpage for the full list of pool safety requirements.

-Create a plan ahead of time by enrolling your child in swimming lessons, taking adults CPR classes and ensuring every Water Watcher knows how to call 9-1-1 in case of an emergency.
+Create a plan ahead of time by enrolling your child in swimming lessons, taking CPR classes and ensuring every Water Watcher knows how to call 9-1-1 in case of an emergency.